pipe-cd/pipecd/docs/content/en/docs/concepts/_index.md

 ### Environment

 An environment is a logical group of applications of a project.
 A project can have multiple environments.
-Each application must belong to one and only one enviroment.
+Each application must belong to one and only one environment.
 While each piped must belong to at least one environment.

 ### Deployment